bike touring in bulgaria

 Black Sea Eurovelo route (Eurovelo 6)

-The Eurovelo 6 is a good choice if you wish for a flatter and easier route through Bulgaria.
-Following the Danube (Dunav in Bulgarian), you will start at the north-western point of the country and reach the Black Sea.
+The Eurovelo 6 is a good choice for a flatter, easier route through Bulgaria.
+Following the Danube (Dunav in Bulgarian), you will start at the country’s northwestern point and reach the Black Sea.
 Again, this route is under construction as well.
 The signage is poor/non-existent.
-If you are looking for more information and the gpx file of Eurovelo 6, Lauren from The Planet Edit has written a great article about it.
+If you want more information on the gpx file of Eurovelo 6, Lauren from The Planet Edit has written a great article about it.

 You can also find more information on the website of Danuv Ultra.
 This route overlaps with Eurovelo 6.
 The classic variant of Danuv Ultra follows paved roads and is suitable for a road bike.
 The Adventure Route has more dirt tracks and requires more skills and experience.